leandrocr/btcmonitor/README.md

 4) Run ```php monitor.php```

 ## Help?
-This software is licensed under a WTFPL – Do What the Fuck You Want to Public License, help me out by sending your PR or do wtf you want with it.
+This software is licensed under a [WTFPL – Do What the Fuck You Want to Public License](https://en.wikipedia.org/wiki/WTFPL).
+You can help out by sending an awesome PR or do wtf you want with this code.